 Total and faecal coliform counts were performed according to the standard (ISO V 08-015 (1991) / ISO 4832 and ISO V 08-017 (1996)) on Mac Conkey agar.
 The boxes were incubated at 37 °C (total coliforms) and 44°C (faeces) for 24 hours.
 Bright red to pinkish colonies were counted.

 Escherichia coli is a member of the Enterobacteriaceae family.
-It is considered a good indicator of fecal contamination.
+It is considered a proxy indicator of fecal contamination.
 The search for E.coli was carried out on EMB (Eosine Methylene Blue) medium according to the ISO 3811 method.
 The incubation of the petri dishes was done at 37°C for 24 hours.
 Blue colonies with metallic reflections were counted.

 Yeasts and moulds have been counted according to the NF V08 059: (2002) standard on Sabouraud chloramphenicol agar.
 The seeded dishes were incubated at 37°C for 72 hours.
-The colonies (lenticular, round, deep in the agar, generally white for yeasts and filamentous colonies, downy on the surface for moulds) were observed and counted.
+The colonies (lenticular, round, deep in the agar, generally white and creamy for yeasts and filamentous colonies with different colours, downy on the surface for moulds) were observed and counted.

-The search for Salmonella was carried out in two stages: enrichment on liquid selective medium (Rappaport Vassiliadis), and isolation on SS solid selective medium (Salmonella-Shigella).
+The search for Salmonella was carried out in two stages: enrichment on liquid selective medium (Rappaport Vassiliadis), and isolation on SS solid selective medium (Salmonella-Shigella agar).

 Enrichment: 0.1 mL of the sample already pre-enriched in peptone water was introduced into a sterile test tube containing 10 mL of Rappaport Vassiliadis.
 The mixture was homogenized and incubated for 24 hours at 42°C.